Linda Israel

 Keep updated on her posts by following the blog by creating an account.
 Follow Linda on her Facebook Page or on Instagram for updates that may not be shared on the blog.

-Thanks so much for stopping by the blog today to see my Recap of all of the 12 Days of Junk Journal Gift Ideas 2020!
+Thanks so much for stopping by the blog today to see the Faux Seed Packet and Altered Paperclip Tutorial.

 Come watch me